 Life Cycle of an Incomplete Grade

-An 'I' grade must be replaced with a letter grade (or P or S grade) by the end of the third succeeding quarter (excluding summer sessions) of academic residence, or the grade will revert to an F (or NP or U).
+An 'I' grade must be replaced with a letter grade (or P or S grade) by the end of the third succeeding quarter (excluding summer sessions) of academic residence, or the grade reverts to an F (or NP or U).

 If a student’s degree is conferred before the expiration of the time limit for an 'I'-grade conversion, the graduated student shall have until the end of the third quarter succeeding the quarter in which the I grade was assigned to replace the 'I' grade.
 If the time limit expires after a degree has been conferred and the Incomplete grade has not been replaced, the Incomplete grade shall remain on the student’s record.

 If the degree has not been conferred, and the work has not been completed by the end of the term three calendar years after the grade Incomplete has been assigned, and during which the student has not been in academic residence, then the grade Incomplete shall remain on the student’s record, unless the course is repeated.
 The three-calendar-years limit for the completion of courses assigned the grade Incomplete shall apply to all and only those courses in which the grade Incomplete is assigned on or after September 1, 2010.

 You may replace an 'I' grade with a passing grade and receive unit credit and grade points provided you satisfactorily complete the coursework as specified by the instructor by the end of the third succeeding term of academic residence.
 To remove the incomplete, you must contact the instructor offering the course who initiates the Incomplete Grade Change via the online Grade Change Tool.
 For more information, see Grade Changes.
 Upon the completion of the online grade change, the professor or the department offering the course submits the online petition to the Office of the University Registrar.
 Students can use OASIS to see pending and past grade changes submitted on their records.